A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).
-We would like to thank Hanna Krasowski for her very useful suggestions.
+We would like to express our gratitude to Ming Jin, Yaodong Yang, and Hanna Krasowski for their invaluable suggestions during our safe RL research.

 \normalem